 Tip 5: Cover your arms and shoulders.
 Seriously, anything without sleeves loses that put-together sense of professionalism.
 And, you definitely don’t want any arm insecurities getting between you and the camera.

 Tip 6: Bring options and layers to try out several looks!
 Something as simple as taking a blazer on or off can give you two different looks quickly.
-Scarves, ties, necklaces and pocket squares are all simple items to toss in your bag and switch out for different looks and a great way to bring in more color if you are sticking with the neutral top.
+For example, scarves, ties, necklaces and pocket squares are all simple items to toss in your bag.
+Plus, you can switch out for different looks as a great way to bring in more color if you are sticking with the neutral top.

 Tip 7: Dress professionally from head-to-toe.
 Even if you only need a LinkedIn photo that shows from the waist up, dress like you would for the interview.
 Dressing up your shoes will automatically improve your posture.
 The total look also boosts your confidence – you should want to own your outfit long after the headshot is over and rake in those compliments when you wear it to work.